 Overuse fattening up farmed animals, C-sections (in which the baby does not pass through the wash of microbes in the mother's vagina), and our own misuse all seem to blame.
 For example, 20 percent of all antibiotic usage is for sinus problems, yet antibiotics do not help sinus problems.
 Bryson continues, "Almost three-quarters of the 40 million antibiotic prescriptions written each year in the United Stats are for conditions that cannot be cured with antibiotics."

 The human brain is hungry.
 Weighing just 2 percent of our body weight, it consumes 20 percent of our energy requirements.
-Even idling it will burn roughly 400 calories every day.
-Yet thinking more doesn't result in a greater calorie burn.
+Whether you're watching TV or doing complex math, your brain burns roughly 400 calories every day.
+Thinking more doesn't result in a greater calorie burn.
 In fact, the opposite is true.

 "An academic at the University of California at Irvine named Richard Haier used positron emission tomography scanners to find that the hardest-working brains are usually the least productive.
 The most efficient brains, he found, were those that could save a task quickly and then go into a kind of standby mode."

 Our vestibular system is responsible for balance.
 Located inside of our ears, a gel informs our brains whether we are going left or right, up or down.
 When spinning in a circle, the gel keeps moving when we stop, resulting in that peculiar disorientation children seem to love.
 Fascinatingly, our brain isn't interpreting it as merely a pause.